-During peak season, there are lock operators who moderate the passing of boats using the techniques and motions used by traditional lockmasters.
+During peak season, lock operators moderate the passing of boats using the techniques and motions used by traditional lockmasters.
 They demonstrate Lot’s cruising history, something not to be missed.

 Chateau de Anglais

 Last but not least is the Chateau de Anglais, the hidden gem of the River Lot.
-It lies very near Bouzies and perhaps, the last thing to discover in Lot River in Gabare boat ride or Towpath hike (if coming from Saint-Cirq-Lapopie).
+It lies near Bouzies, and perhaps, it is the last thing to discover in Lot River in Gabare boat ride or Towpath hike (if coming from Saint-Cirq-Lapopie).

 You may use the 360-view embedded above to pinpoint their location in Google Maps.

 Reason #6: The museums in Saint-Cirq-Lapopie